Bonkeyzz/GDLoader/README.md

 1. Download the [latest release](https://github.com/Bonkeyzz/GDLoader/releases) of the mod loader.
 2. Extract it.
 3. Open `GDPatcher.exe`, it will ask for a the game directory of the game.
 It usually is `C:\Program Files (x86)\Steam\steamapps\common\Geometry Dash` but if you have installed it in a different directory then make sure to use that.
+4. If it says `Patch Done` then everything should be okay.
+You can now use Mods in the game!

 ## Issues
 1. ~~`GDLoader.dll` Base address is being relocated so the program crashes when the injected code tries to call the `pre_init` function.~~ (**Fixed**)